Board of Trustees

 -

-Kathryn Poppino - Co-Secretary
+Kathryn Poppino - Secretary

 Ms. Poppino is a summer resident in Essex, NY.
 During the winter she resides in Schenectady, NY, where she serves on the Board of Trustees for the First United Methodist Church and is President of the Thursday Musical Club.
 She has directed/designed several plays and two musicals for Essex Theatre Company.
 Her most recent plays are Almost, Maine by John Cariani in 2022 and Be Here Now by Deborah Zoe Laufer in 2023.
 She has served on the Board of Trustees of ETC in one capacity or another since 1993 when the Company was formed.
 She holds a BA in English from Oberlin College and a MA in Teaching from SUNY Albany and has completed post-graduate studies in theater at SUNY/Albany.